olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Rapport_Microservice/README.md

 3.Install Docker + Docker-Compose :
 <https://docs.docker.com/get-docker/>

+>Please note that the application has been developed with the IntelliJ IDE.

 ### Profiles and Configuration

 Three Spring profiles are available for each following phase :